MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-via-powershell-23h2.md

     > [!NOTE]
     > In this release, the informational failures for `Test-CauSetup` are expected and will not impact the updates.

-3. Review any failures and resolve them before you proceed to the discovery step.
+3. Review any failures and resolve them before you proceed to the discovery step.-->

-## Step 3: Discover the updates
+## Step 2: Discover the updates

 You can discover updates in one of the following two ways: